 b) papers to throw away

-In the next couple of steps, we will go into more detail about what to do once you’ve sorted your papers into these 2 stacks.
+In the next couple of steps, we will go into more detail about what to do for each paper.

 Step 2.
 Archive important and infrequently used papers.